Frequently Asked Questions

 Most often, our clients are encouraged by their bank to apply for an LEI, as this is a prerequisite for banks to fulfil the regulatory reporting obligation of applicable transactions in financial instruments that their clients have entered into.

-The registration is complete once you have clicked through the application form and the subsequent check-out section.
-An order confirmation is then sent to you by email.
+The registration is complete once you have clicked through the application form and the subsequent checkout section.

 If you have not completed the registration and no order is generated, please check if you have items in your shopping cart.
 You need to fully check out your order in order to complete an application.